ditsuke/jinstallation-guide/_guide.md

 - Windows Natively

   1. WAMP, XAMPP or EasyPHP.
 Click [here][jdocs-environment] for links and setup guides on Joomla!
-Docs
+Docs.
+      - Install `composer` and `npm`.
+This is easiest done through the [Scoop][scoop] package manager for Windows.

 ### Setup Your Joomla!
 Installation
+Joomla!
+Docs has an excellent resource on setting up an environment that covers much more ground that we will here and includes troubleshooting for problems that you may across.
+Click [here][jdocs-env] to access.
 #### Clone Joomla

 ```bash